zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 ======
 * <span style="color:red">**I am looking for motivated students to join my lab as Ph.D. students in HKUST!**</span>
     * Please do check the [Recruitment](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.
-    * Currently we target Fall 2023 semester (deadline is May 2023).
-For applicants targeting 2024, better contact me this July-Oct.
+    * Currently we primarily target Fall 2024 semester.
-    * We welcome students with both CS and EE background.
+    * We welcome students with both CS and EE background, especially students with strong algorithm & programming background.
     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--code} me (eezhiyao@ust.hk) if you are interested!